Mass media in Australia: Netflix

 Netflix was released in Australia and New Zealand 24 March 2015.
 As of February 2019, 11.2 million Australians had a Netflix subscription in their household, up 25% on a year before that.

 Netflix has been criticised for not "telling" Australian stories by former ABC managing director Mark Scott.
 Research has found that Australian film and television made up less than 2% of Netflix's Australian catalogue in 2018.
-In 2020, the Australian Competition and Consumer Authority floated a proposal to subject Netflix to local content requirements.
+In 2020, the Australian Competition & Consumer Commission floated a proposal to subject Netflix to local content requirements.
 However, this proposal was ultimately rejected by the government.